IgniteUI/igniteui-docfx/en/components/themes/palettes.md

 }
 ```

+It may result in unexpected results, as some component themes use more than one color variant.
+We designed all component themes around monochromatic palettes.

 ## Scoping

-We've seen that overriding color variants is easy.
+We've seen that overriding colors in the palette is relatively easy.
 We can update the _global_ palette by scoping color variants to the `:root` selector in the `styles.css` file of our application:

 Let's say your corporate primary color is `#9f349c` and you want to create primary variants for it.
 One option would be to use the [Material Color Tool](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) to generate all color variants for you.
 Here's how we will declare the produced colors by the tool: